-Looking For a New Audi R8 in your area?
+Looking for a Used R8 in your area?

 Have you driven a 2014 Audi R8?

 After taking a year off, my favorite supercar for the Bay area has returned with a second clutch and a new trim.
 With Quattro all-wheel drive and a suspension that can actually be driven on real roads, the R8 has always been a sort of subtle supercar—the kind of opulence you can take to the track or use to cruise the coast.
 Another rainy day in the Bay?
 Quattro won’t let you down.
 Cracked pavement and curbed parking?
 The adaptive suspension will actually leave your spine intact.
 Because of this, some have even criticized the R8 for being too soft, too forgiving.